tdrose01/EHR-ENG2/README.md

   - Ensure the backend route `/api/environmental/latest` is registered and the server is restarted.
   - Make sure the migration was run and there is at least one row in `environmental_data`.
   - Check the browser console and network tab for errors.

+## UI/UX Update (2025-06-25)

+- The "Last login" information is now only displayed in the header card at the top of the app.
+- The user email is no longer shown next to the logout button in the EH Module screen.
+- All duplicate or footer displays of "Last login" have been removed for a cleaner interface.